mhugo/minilab_re/README.md

 So ... it certainly means the flash memory cannot be read.
 And it seems this STM32 MCU (as well as lots of others) has a "Readout Protection" mode where the flash memory can be protected against read attempts while in debug mode ...

+There [seems to exist an attack](https://www.usenix.org/system/files/woot20-paper-obermaier.pdf) to bypass the readout protection, but there is certainly no gaurantee that it works and would demand an important effort.
+Moreover, it would only allow dumping the firmware (which is already available through firmware updates), not a debugging session.

 The "live debugging" approach is then a failure ...
 I am back to trying to figure out how things work with Ghidra.